BBillot/SynthSeg/README.md

 ### Requirements

 All the python requirements are listed in requirements.txt.
-We list here the important dependencies:
+We give here the important dependencies:

 - Python 3.6 (this is important to have access to the right keras and tensorflow versions!)
 - tensorflow-gpu 2.0.1